murkl/arch-os/runtime/README.md

 ```
 archos          the binary
-installer/      one program — installer.yaml and the folders beside it
+installer/      one program: installer.yaml and the folders beside it
-recovery/       another — recovery.yaml and its own
+recovery/       another: recovery.yaml and its own
 ```

 Several is a question, and it is the first page of the program: each tree's own `title` and `description`, in the order the folders are named.
 One is no question at all and is opened on the way in.
-Nothing about a tree is read from the outside — the folder names decide the order and nothing else.
+Nothing about a tree is read from the outside: the folder names decide the order and nothing else.

 Until one is chosen the frame is dressed by the first of them: the trees of one release are one product, one wordmark and one colour.
-From the moment one is opened, everything — the answers, the log, the words on screen — is that tree's.
+From the moment one is opened, everything (the answers, the log, the words on screen) is that tree's.

 `-dir` names one tree outright and skips the question, which is what the `installer` and `recovery` commands on the ISO are.